shirEinav/roadmap-board/README.md

 An interactive roadmap board built with **React**, **TypeScript**, **Chakra UI**, **React Query**, and **DndKit**.

-This project showcases drag-and-drop functionality, API integration, and a clean, modular UI — ideal for demonstrating modern frontend architecture.

-This is a demo project — built to showcase interactive UI, API integration, and clean frontend architecture.
-It focuses on code clarity, modularity, and real-world tech stack practices using React.
+This is a demo project.
+Built to experiment with drag-and-drop functionality, API integration, while using a clean and modular UI.

----

-## ⚙️ Features
+## Features

 - Drag & drop between columns and within columns
 - API data fetching with React Query (MockAPI)